huangjunwen/sqlw-mysql/README.md

 Then the generated statement will be treated as a go template and will be renderred before normal execution.
 This is useful when you have many `WHERE` condtions combination.

+### Graphviz template

+`sqlw-mysql` can be used to generate other text source as well.
+For example running with `-tmpl @graphviz` a `.dot` file will be generated containing tables and their relationships which can be convert to a diagram.

 ## Command line options